pesalerno/PUMAgenomics/README.md

 	./plink --file input-filename_a --mind 0.5 --recode --out output-filename_b --noweb

-Third, filter out minimum allele frequency:
+Third, filter out minor allele frequency:

 	./plink --file input-filename_b --maf 0.01 --recode --out output-filename_c --noweb

 Filter out several levels of missing data and of minor allele frequencies to evaluate missingness of final matrix and potential population metrics that vary (esp. with maf filters).

-The results of what we found for the different filters can be found [here]().
+The results of what we found for the different filters can be found [here](https://github.com/pesalerno/PUMAgenomics/blob/master/maf-filters.results.txt).

 7. Re-running **populations** with a whitelist of loci and individuals that passed filters
 ------